Budibase/website/content/portals/templates/Client Portal for Accountants/index.md

 With our intuitive, low-code builder, you can quickly add new functionality to your client portal, without the need for excessive downtime, or additional development costs.

+You might also like our free [invoice approval software template](https://budibase.com/approval-apps/templates/invoice-approval-software/).

 ## Start using our client portal template today

 At Budibase, we’re changing the way businesses develop custom software tools.
 With our open-source, low-code platform, you can build effective [business apps](https://budibase.com/business-apps), at a fraction of the cost.